Last Updated on

 Table of Contents

-If you have ever completed a bank transaction online, checked a credit card statement, or logged into a website to view reward point status, you have used cloud accounting software.
+If you have ever completed a bank transaction online, checked a credit card statement, recorded your business cash-flow or logged into a website to view reward point status, you have used cloud accounting software.
 Cloud accounting software provides access to your data anytime, anywhere, from any device connected to the internet.

 Instead of your server “living” in the back room of your business, it “lives” on a cloud like in the picture above.
 Before the advent of cloud technology, if you wanted to access your accounting data it involved traveling to your business to log in to view your financial records.
 Using the cloud, you can access this same accounting information in your pajamas on a Friday night at 11 p.m. from your tablet in bed.